 February 13, 2015

-Elizabeth Patterson Bonaparte wrote in 1815 that “nature never intended me for obscurity.”
-A belle of Baltimore, Elizabeth became an international celebrity when she married Napoleon’s youngest brother Jérôme.
+Elizabeth Patterson Bonaparte wrote that “nature never intended me for obscurity.”
+A Baltimore belle, Elizabeth became an international celebrity when she married Napoleon’s youngest brother Jérôme.
 When Napoleon convinced Jérôme to abandon her, Betsy (as she was known) became America’s most famous single mother.
-A hustler with a high opinion of herself, Betsy had a brilliant social career and a very long life, though her letters do not leave the impression of a kind or a happy person.
-As an early biographer wrote, “This Baltimore girl, married at eighteen and deserted at twenty, seems to have possessed the savoir vivre of Chesterfield, the cold cynicism of Rochefoucauld, and the practical economy of Franklin.”

 January 16, 2015